 Contrary to what some believe, experts confirm drinking water before, during, and after a meal will help your body break down the food you eat more easily.
 This will help you digest food more effectively and get the most out of your meals.

 In addition to helping with food breakdown, water also helps dissolve vitamins, minerals, and other nutrients from your food.
 It then delivers these vitamin components to the rest of your body for use.

 Water carries helpful nutrients and oxygen to your entire body.
 Reaching your daily water intake will improve your circulation and have a positive impact on your overall health.

-Drinking enough water can help prevent certain medical conditions.
-These include:
+Drinking enough water can help prevent

 Water also helps you absorb important vitamins, minerals, and nutrients from your food, which will increase your chances of staying healthy.

 Drinking water may activate your metabolism.
 A boost in metabolism has been associated with a positive impact on energy level.

 One study found that drinking 500 milliliters of water boosted the metabolic rate by 30 percent in both men and women.
 These effects appeared to last over an hour.